shikhashikz/shikhashikz.github.io/_posts/2021-10-07-Emerging-CMO.md

 I was thinking how to leverage from these two articles as, of course, when the lineup is so great and over 50, how to make sure that this stays with me!

 💡 I followed and connected with all the CMOs.
 Though the acceptance rate was 1%!!!

-▶️ I have an action to go through the 13 podcasts shared by Drift
+▶️ I have an action to go through the 13 podcasts shared by Drift!!

 After going through the profiles of all the CMOs and brief shared by them, common thread which I identified was: